mozilla-bteam/bmo/docs/en/rst/api/core/v1/bug.rst

                                  for the assigned_to.
-To see the keys included in the user detail object, see below. blocks                 array     The IDs of bugs that are "blocked" by this bug. cc                     array     The login names of users on the CC list of this bug. cc_detail              array     Array of objects containing detailed user information for each of the cc list members.
+To see the keys included in the user detail object, see below. blocks                 array     The IDs of bugs that are "blocked" by this bug. cc                     array     The login names of users on the Subscriber list of this bug. cc_detail              array     Array of objects containing detailed user information for each of the Subscribers.
                                  To see the keys included in the user detail object, see below. classification         string    The name of the current classification the bug